 Listen to District Attorney Ismael Ozanne's Public Service Announcement regarding Corporal Punishment.

 Anuncio del Fiscal Ismael Ozanne sobre el uso de castigos corporales

 Since starting the No Hit Zone in 2014, the District Attorney's Office has been part of discussions throughout the community about the general impact of corporal punishment and providing more information to community partners about No Hit Zones.
-Recently, the City of Stoughton has become the first city to be a No Hit Zone, and UW Health’s American Family Children’s Hospital has launched its very own initiative, Hitting Hurts, which includes turning all UW Health facilities into No Hit Zones.
+The City of Stoughton has become the first city to be a No Hit Zone, and the University of Wisconsin American Family Children's Hospital has launched its very own initiative, Hitting Hurts, which includes turning all UW Health facilities into No Hit Zones.

 District Attorney Ismael Ozanne provided this statement in support of the expansion of No Hit Zones and the promotion of positive and non-violent parenting in greater Dane County:

 Ismael Ozanne: Why I care about corporal punishment

 Folleto sobre la Zona de No Pegar (No Hit Zone Brochure - Spanish)

 We would like to extend special thanks to the University of Louisville for lending their expertise and materials for furthering No Hit Zones.